 Chris Williams is an Australian composer and conductor whose works have been performed throughout Australia, Europe, Britain and the United States by orchestras and ensembles including Melbourne Symphony Orchestra, Tasmanian Symphony Orchestra, London Musical Theatre Orchestra, Joyful Company of Singers, The Song Company, The Australian Voices, Cavaleri Quartet, Schola Cantorum, and Manchester Chamber Choir.

-Chris holds a Masters in Composition from the University of Oxford and is a graduate of the Sydney Conservatorium of Music.
+Chris holds a Master’s in Composition from the University of Oxford and is a graduate of the Sydney Conservatorium of Music.
 Chris was one of only six composers worldwide to be selected by Sir Peter Maxwell Davies to attend his Advanced Composition course at the Dartington International Summer School.
-His composition teachers have included Sir Peter Maxwell Davies, Nigel Butterley, Kaija Saariaho, Robert Saxton, Elliott Gyger and Michael Smetanin.
+His composition teachers have included Sir Peter Maxwell Davies, Nigel Butterley, Kaija Saariaho, Robert Saxton, and John Supko.

 Career highlights include a commission by New York’s Carnegie Hall where his work SAN-SHIH-FAN premiered to critical acclaim; and being awarded the Blake Society’s Tithe Grant for composition.
 This international prize culminated in the premiere of Chris’ A GOLDEN STRING at St James Piccadilly conducted by Aidan Oliver.